petk/awesome-dojo/README.md

 # Awesome Dojo

-A currated list of awesome [Dojo JavaScript Toolkit](http://dojotoolkit.org) libraries, resources and other useful things.
+A curated list of awesome [Dojo JavaScript Toolkit](http://dojotoolkit.org) libraries, resources and other useful things.

 Inspired by the `awesome-*` trend on GitHub.